-If you do a web search, and can not find downloadable DRGs for the area you are looking for, you can always buy a few DRGs from places like the GIS Data Depot.
+If you do a web search, and can not find downloadable DRGs for the area you are looking for, you can always buy a few DRGs from places like the USGS Store.
 The cost is nominal, and it beats having to drive somewhere to buy a map.

 Not surprisingly, however, digital mapping software packages or the subscription services provide features that are simply not possible with paper maps.
 For example you can trace the route you want to hike on the map, and immediately generate an elevation profile of your route.
 That way, there are no surprises when you get to that steep stretch of trail that gains 1,400 feet in less than a mile.
 Even better, most modern software permits the integration of your hand held GPS unit through a USB cable connected to your computer.
 This will permit you to identify and name key waypoints on your digital map and upload them to your GPS unit, vastly easier than entering them by hand directly on your GPS unit.
 Alternatively, you can turn on the tracking feature of your GPS, throw it in the very top of your pack or wear it on your wrist, and it will keep an exact record of where you hiked, skied, climbed, etc. This feature is particularly useful for trail mapping (we have used such for mapping some trails, and found that some existing maps had significant mistakes as to trail locations) and for figuring out where you actually went on your backcountry ski.
 Like all technological approaches to addressing issues, there can be a few challenges.
 For example, using digital maps requires spending a few minutes understanding the differences among coordinate grids.
 Most paper USGS quads use the NAD27 (North American Datum 1927) grid, but many digital maps are set to default to the NAD 83 grid.
 (If you don't think this should make much difference, see here.
 And, of this writing, some hand held GPS units do not come bundled with interface cables for personal computers.
 You have to purchase them separately, and that requires a basic knowledge of how to connect the two.
 It used to be that most commercial hand held units connected to a PC through the "old fashioned"--and slow--serial port.
 But the latter went the way of the 3.5" floppy disk.
 Now, most GPS unites connect through a USB cable.
 You may have to learn a bit about drivers for your GPS unit, but like they say, always RTFM!!